 Previously, metal 3D printing was limited to very small components, preventing scaling of both the part itself, and the manufacturing process.
 However, those limitations could soon be a thing of the past with new advancements in 3D printing steel.

-Part 1: The Evolution of Steel 3D Printing
+The History of Steel 3D Printing

 Steel’s uses in manufacturing go back as far as 1800 BC.
 It is typically created by combining iron with carbon to increase its tensile strength and reduce brittleness.
 In the late 1700s it was discovered that steel could be combined with chromium to produce stainless steel, giving the material a shiny, metallic look that prevented other elements from sticking to it or staining it.